A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: Introduction

-\bmhead{Acknowledgements} This work is supported by the Universit\'e Libre de Bruxelles via the ARC grant ``Transversality and reducible solutions in the Seiberg--Witten theory with multiple spinors''.
+This work is supported by the Universit\'e Libre de Bruxelles via the ARC grant ``Transversality and reducible solutions in the Seiberg--Witten theory with multiple spinors''.
 The author is grateful to Andriy Haydys for the many discussions about this work.
 He is also thankful to Greg Parker, pointing him to the work of \mycite{He2022}.
+I'm also thankful to the anonymous referee who pointed me to some errors in my initial version.
+He also did the cohomology calculations in the previous paragraph.